-The 31st of December 2018 financial statements of the Company have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union.
+The financial statements dated 31st of December 2019 have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union.

-These financial statements have been approved by the Board of Directors of the Company on the 7th of June 2019 and are subject to the approval by the Annual General Assembly of the Shareholders.
+These financial statements have been approved by the Board of Directors of the Company on the 2nd of September 2020 and are subject to the approval by the Annual General Assembly of the Shareholders.